mgl23606/JodellePowerMining/README.md

 ## Change log
 ##### 3 june 2021
-    - Added the command "jpm give" and " jpm version"
+    - Added the command "jpm give" and " jpm version" Enchantments of items from the recipe on the crafting table are now passed onto the crafted PowerTool.
+      Max stack size is now verified when loading the custom recipes.
+This prevents, for example, more setting more than one pickaxe per slot, which is impossible to make in survival.
+      Little optimizations on the code.

 ##### 26 may 2021
     - Changed the way permissions are checked.
 Instead of having all the permissions hardcoded on each method